 Family Traditions Minimize the Negative Effects of Stress

 Research indicates that family rituals and routines can buffer the negative effects of stress, leading to better medical and psychological health.
-Having a healthy family with a focus on family tradition is especially helpful during tough transition periods, such as adolescence.
+Having a healthy family with a focus on family tradition is especially crucial during tough transition periods, such as adolescence.
 Gathering as a family and sharing beliefs, while enjoyable, is not just about fun.
 It also allows for critical psychological development.

 They Create Continuity